- Why We Need The IndieWeb (13 min video) talk at Personal Democracy Forum 2014.

 - http://tantek.com is my primary home where I post:

-- notes and POSSE them (abbreviated if necessary) to:
+- notes and auto-POSSE them (auto-abbreviated if necessary) to:

-- articles and POSSE their name/title and permalink to:
+- articles and auto-POSSE their name/title and permalink to:

-- replies+RSVPs and POSSE them (abbreviated if necessary) to:
+- replies+RSVPs and auto-POSSE them (abbreviated if necessary) to:

-- likes, then automatically POSSEd per silo target to Twitter (manually to Facebook).
+- likes, then POSSEd per silo target, e.g. automatically to Twitter via Bridgy Publish, but manually to Facebook, Instagram, other silos.

-- photos & videos manually PESOSed from Instagram and then manually POSSEd to Facebook, Flickr, Twitter
+- photos & videos manually PESOSed from Foursquare (posted via Swarm) and then auto-POSSEd to Facebook, Flickr, Twitter with Bridgy, and manual POSSE to Instagram

 In general I treat silos as building blocks for my own indie web architecture.
 They're just another [LEGO] brick in the wall as it were.